Estimated reading time: 16 minutes

 Another way we teach him savings methods is to sell clothing and jackets he no longer fits in.

-He loves to pick and choose what to sell, and he folds them, so they look pristine for the buyer.
+He loves to pick and choose what to sell and folds them to look pristine for the buyer.

-It’s exciting for him to see how he can earn money for his piggy banks.
+Seeing how he can earn money for his piggy banks is exciting.

 Savings Methods On Books and Video Games